+Greenvale School promotes positive behaviour and student wellbeing through respect for all school members and effective education.
+The school is committed to providing a safe environment for students and this policy is compliant with national and local guidance and compatible with the school's Safeguarding and Child Protection Policy and Procedures, and Wellbeing Policy.
+This is a school-wide behaviour policy, which is based on the principles of mutual trust and respect, and Positive Behaviour Support.
+This policy was developed in consultation with staff, students (School Forum) and Greenvale School Governors and has due regard for the DfE guidance: Behaviour and discipline in schools advice for Headteachers and school staff (2016).
 This policy aims to provide a positive consistent approach to behaviour management.
-Greenvale School promotes positive behaviour and student wellbeing through respect for all school members and effective education.
-The school is committed to providing a safe environment in which all pupils can learn and reach their full potential.
-This is a positive school-wide behaviour policy, which is based on the principles of mutual trust and respect, and Positive Behaviour Support..
-This policy is compliant with the latest relevant legislation and statutory guidance and compatible with the school's Safeguarding and Child Protection Policy and Procedures, and Wellbeing Policy.
-This policy was developed in consultation with staff, students (School Forum) and Greenvale School Governors and has due regard for the DfE guidance: The new advice on Behaviour in Schools- Advice for Headteachers and staff 2022.